Jeanne Schmahl

 Jeanne Elizabeth Schmahl (née Archer; 1846–1915) was a French feminist, born in Britain.
 She married a well-off husband who supported her while she worked as a midwife's assistant in Paris.
 She decided to avoid politics and religion and to focus on specific and practical feminist goals.
 She led a successful campaign to change the laws so women could legally bear witness and could control their own earnings.
 She launched the French Union for Women's Suffrage to campaign for the right of women to vote, but that was not achieved in her lifetime.

 Early years

 Jeanne Elizabeth Archer was born in Great Britain in 1846.
 Her father was English and her mother was French.

 Her father was a lieutenant in the British Navy.
 She studied medicine in Edinburgh, but was not able to complete her course.

 Sophia Jex-Blake was trying to open the profession to women but had not yet succeeded.

 Schmahl was a friend of Jex-Blake, and in contact with the feminist movement in England.

 She went to France to continue her medical studies, but interrupted them when she married Henri Schmahl, a Frenchman from Alsace, and took the name of Jeanne Schmahl.

 However, she acted as an assistant to professional midwives until 1893.

-She became a French citizen in 1873 through her marriage.
+She became a French national in 1873 through her marriage.

 She was supported by her husband and lived in comfort beside the Parc Montsouris.